Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: Introduction

 \section{Introduction}

-Temporal fusion technique is crucial to robust autonomous driving systems and it has drawn growing attention in recent years.
-Many approaches for temporal feature fusion have been developed, and the existing research in camera-based Bird's-Eye-View (BEV) 3D perception can be divided into two categories, \ie, \textit{parallel} fusion and \textit{recurrent} fusion.
+\IEEEPARstart{T}{emporal} fusion technique is crucial to autonomous driving systems and it has drawn growing attention in recent years.
+Many approaches for temporal feature fusion have been developed, and the existing research in camera-based Bird's-Eye-View (BEV) 3D perception can be divided into two categories, \emph{i.e.}, \textit{parallel} fusion and \textit{recurrent} fusion.

-\textit{Parallel} fusion, popularized by~\cite{BEVDepth23, BEVDet4D22, PETRV2}, first aligns all history features within a fixed-length window to the current frame and then fuses them, see \cref{fig:concept_compare}(a).
+\textit{Parallel} fusion, popularized by~\cite{BEVDepth23, BEVDet4D22, PETRV2}, first aligns all history features within a fixed-length window to the current frame and then fuses them, see Fig.~\ref{fig:concept_compare}(a).
 This paradigm is conceptually simple but effective.
 A recent work~\cite{SOLOFusion23} further showcases that \textit{parallel} fusion benefits from increasing the history frame number up to 16.
 This covers around 8 seconds of temporal information on the nuScenes~\cite{nuScenes20} benchmark, making \textit{parallel} fusion the dominant method in this field.
 However, these advantages come at the cost of several issues.
 Firstly, \textit{parallel} fusion typically requires a \textit{fixed} window size~\cite{VideoCNN14}, which impedes the utilization of longer history frames, but real-world driving usually involves long distances.
 Secondly, this paradigm usually leads to a larger \textit{computation budget} compared to the \textit{recurent} manner.
-As shown in Fig.~\ref{fig:concept_compare} (c), SOLOFusion~\cite{SOLOFusion23} suffers from the growing latency when increasing the number of multi-frames inputs.
-These issues hinder the application of the \textit{parallel} temporal fusion technique in the industry.
+As shown in Fig.~\ref{fig:concept_compare}(c), SOLOFusion~\cite{SOLOFusion23} suffers from the growing latency when increasing the number of history frames.
+These issues hinder the application of the \textit{parallel} temporal fusion technique.